mas-bandwidth/gafferongames/content/post/sending_large_blocks_of_data.md

 Now that we have the sender all sorted out lets move on to the reciever.
 As mentioned previously, unlike the packet fragmentation and reassembly system from the previous article, the chunk system only ever has one chunk in flight.

-This makes the reciever side of the chunk system much simpler, as you can see below:
+This makes the reciever side of the chunk system much simpler:

     class ChunkReceiver
     {